OpenHPS/openhps-core/README.md

 - `openhps-core-lite.js`: UMD lite version for embedded systems

 ## Contributors
-The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Hybrid Positioning and Implicit Human-Computer Interaction* under the supervision of Prof. Dr. Beat Signer.
+The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Hybrid Positioning and Interoperable Positioning Systems* under the supervision of Prof. Dr. Beat Signer.

 ## Contributing
 Use of OpenHPS, contributions and feedback is highly appreciated.
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information.